- Learn

 The lack of a people-centric business

 Companies sometimes only take an outside approach to digital transformation and are tempted to transform their customer-facing side.
-But an inside path sometimes works best, where your colleagues are the first on your digital readiness checklist.
+However, an inside path sometimes works best, where your colleagues are the first on your digital readiness checklist.

 An inside approach ensures that your employees align with your company's vision and contribute to digital transformation.